-The Alliance of Girls’ Schools Australasia is a leading voice for the advancement of girls’ education.
+The Alliance of Girls’ Schools Australasia is the region’s leading voice for the education and empowerment of girls and young women.
 We advocate for and support the distinctive work of girls’ schools in their provision of unparalleled opportunities for girls.
 We contribute to the development and promotion of education in Australasia and the empowerment of young women to reach their potential and become influential contributors to our complex and changing world.

 Our members comprise girls’ schools throughout Australasia.
-Our current membership spans girls’ schools in Australia, New Zealand, Japan, Philippines, Hong Kong and South Africa, and includes Government, Catholic and Independent schools.
+Our current membership spans girls’ schools in Australia, New Zealand, Asia and Africa, and includes government, Catholic and independent schools.

-The Executive oversees the operation of the Alliance.
-The members of the Executive are principals of Alliance Member schools, elected to represent their state or region.
-Loren Bridge is the Executive Officer and Jan Richardson is the Research Officer.
+The Board oversees the operation of the Alliance.
+The members of the Board are principals of Alliance member schools, elected to represent their state or region.

 We are proud to have several inspiring and outstanding women as valued Patrons of the Alliance.
 Our patrons actively endorse the function and role of our organisation.